robert72127/alicedbv2/README.md

  or when we insert we should do the same but with	   previous_count + 1 instead

- we will want to process both queuues at once, because we process graph in topological order, so both inputs are ready we can first merge queues to update corresponding count's and then do single insert to table and then write it to the output
+ we will want to process both queuues at once, because we process graph in topological order, so both inputs are ready we can first merge caches to update corresponding count's and then do single insert to table and then write it to the output

  ok what if we would do this :
- tuples comes in either from right or left: insert them all into table and put it into out_queue with updated count, and right timestamps
+ tuples comes in either from right or left: insert them all into table and put it into out_cache with updated count, and right timestamps

 ###### Intersect which is sql substitute of